Harry Clasper: Later career

 In the next fifteen years, Clasper, with a variety of other crewmembers, won the Champion Fours at the Thames Regatta six further times.
 His crewmembers included his eldest son, John Hawks Clasper and Robert Chambers, later to be World Sculling Champion.
 His last victory was in 1859, when he was 47 years old.

 For many years he was a champion sculler on the Tyne and in Scotland, but was never successful as a sculler at the Thames Regatta.
 His last competitive race was a sculling race on the Tyne in 1867, when he was 55; his younger opponent beat him easily.

 Clasper became a rowing coach using his experience of many races.
 He recommended rest, light and regular meals, walking and running, as well as two sessions on the water each day.
 He coached Robert Chambers, who became Tyne, Thames, England and World Sculling Champion.

 During his time racing and coaching he continued to be a pub landlord, and ran a succession of pubs, including the Skiff pub in Gateshead and the Clasper Hotel on Scotswood Road, Newcastle.
 He moved on from there and finally settled at the Tunnel Inn, Ouseburn.
 He ran this until his death in 1870.

 Death

 He died on 12 July 1870, probably of a stroke.
 For his funeral, the coffin was transported from the Tunnel Inn, Ouseburn to St Mary's Church, Whickham.
 Part of the journey was by paddle tug on the river, travelling over part of the course that had seen so many of his triumphs.
 Many thousands watched the funeral procession and burial.
-A memorial monument was erected over his grave in St Mary's churchyard and can still be seen there.